jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From Earlsfield to London Bridge
 --------------------------------
-* CR2 changing to WIM-WAT at CLJ changing to Jubilee at WAT in 24-29m at 18tph
+* CR2 changing to CLJ-WAT at CLJ changing to Jubilee at WAT in 24-29m at 18tph
 * CR2 changing to CR1 at TCR changing to Northern (City) Southbound at MOG in 27-31m at 30tph (+3m)
 * CR2 changing to Northern (City) Southbound at AGL in 28-31m at 30tph (+3m)
 * CR2 changing to Central at TCR changing to Northern (City) Southbound at UBK in 30-36m at 30tph (+7m)